nicercode/nicercode.github.io/source/_posts/2013-04-05-why-nice-code.markdown

 you are unlikely get so frustrated as to seek bloody revenge on your former self, you might come close.
 As Greg Wilson stated clearly in our software carpentry course,

 > The single biggest reason you should write nice code is so that your future
 >  self can understand it.

 As a by product, we also note that code that is easy to read is also easy to reuse in new projects and share with colleagues, including as online supplementary material.
 Increasingly, journals are requiring code be submitted as part of the review process and often published online.
 Alas, much of the current crop of code is difficult to read.
-At best, having messy code may reduce the impact of your paper, at worst, your paper might get rejected because the reviewer can't understand your code.
+At best, having messy code may reduce the impact of your paper.
+But you might also have the paper get rejected because the reviewer couldn't understand your code.
+At worst, some people have had to [retract high profile work because of bugs in their code](http://www.sciencemag.org/content/314/5807/1856.summary).

+It's time to write some nice R code.

+For further inspiration, you may like to check out Greg Wilson's great article "[Best Practices for Scientific Computing](http://arxiv.org/abs/1210.0530)."

+**Acknowledgments:** Many thanks to [Greg Wilson](https://twitter.com/gvwilson), [Karthik Ram](http://inundata.org/), [Scott Chameberlain](http://schamberlain.github.io/scott/) and [Carl Boettiger](http://www.carlboettiger.info/) and [Rich FitzJohn](http://www.zoology.ubc.ca/~fitzjohn/) for inspirational chats, code and work.